Introduction

 Teaching is a profession which, on the face of it, should not involve risks of an assault at work.
 However, a survey in 2019 by the teachers’ union NASUWT found that, of the 5,500 teachers responding, a significant proportion (14%) had been physically assaulted by pupils.
 Over half (57%) said that they had been subjected to verbal abuse.

-There also appears to be a sense amongst the profession that they are not supported by management and employers when such incidents are possible (our blog post from May 2019 covering assaults at work in the news touched on this).
+There also appears to be a sense amongst the profession that they are not supported by management and employers when such incidents are possible.

 If you are a teacher who has been assaulted by a student, employer inaction or disregard for known risks can be a strong basis for a claim.
 One example would be ignoring risks posed by certain students – who may have a history of violent or aggressive behaviour – and failing to take sufficient precautions or failing to inform the staff around them.
 Insufficient staffing numbers and inadequate risk assessments are also common ways in which an employer may fail to take care of its teachers.